-- 1) The implementation of GMP requirements is anchored in the corporate policy. - 2) Each site has designated a GMP representative for the internal management in agreement with the process owner for GMP. - 3) Hazard analysis and risk assessment according to the internal standard are applied and controlled by hygiene representative at least once a year. - 4) Training: - a) Personnel training: On the basis of the hazard analysis and risk assessment, it is determined, which employees have to be trained in which topic and interval; records are maintained. - b) Temporary, external staff and visitors are instructed on relevant hygiene requirements. - 5) Auxiliary materials/chemicals management: - a) A procedure for the introduction of new auxiliary materials has been determined in accordance with legal requirements (food safety, REACH regulation). - b) Evidence on the used auxiliary materials shall be maintained (e.g. material register, safety data sheets, certificates of conformity). - c) Records of use for auxiliary materials shall be maintained to ensure traceability. - 6) Monitoring and measurement of product: - a) Beside the standard quality assurance, at least every two years the products shall be analyzed by a qualified institute to verify food safety. - 7) Glass and knife policy: - a) The use of glass and other brittle material (e.g. glass bottles) is not permitted in the following areas including control rooms: the production area and finished goods warehouse.
+- 1) The implementation of GMP requirements is anchored in the corporate policy. - 2) Each site has designated a GMP representative for the internal management in agreement with the process owner for GMP. - 3) Hazard analysis and risk assessment according to the internal standard are applied and controlled by hygiene representative at least once a year.
+Risks must be regularly monitored in order to maintain the safety level. - 4) Training: - a) Personnel training: On the basis of the hazard analysis and risk assessment, it is determined, which employees have to be trained in which topic and interval; records are maintained. - b) Temporary, external staff and visitors are instructed on relevant hygiene requirements. - 5) Auxiliary materials/chemicals management: - a) A procedure for the introduction of new auxiliary materials has been determined in accordance with legal requirements (food safety, REACH regulation). - b) Evidence on the used auxiliary materials shall be maintained (e.g. material register, safety data sheets, certificates of conformity). - c) Records of use for auxiliary materials shall be maintained to ensure traceability. - d) Requirements for auxiliary materials must be defined approval process for new materials. - 6) Monitoring and measurement of product: - a) Beside the standard quality assurance, at least every two years the products shall be analyzed by a qualified institute to verify food safety.

+7) Glass and knife policy:

+- a) The use of glass and other brittle material (e.g. glass bottles) is not permitted in the following areas including control rooms: the production area and finished goods warehouse.
 In the kitchen / social rooms plates and similar objects (e.g. cups) are permitted. - b) Measures against glass breakage (lamps, windows) in accordance with the risk evaluation shall be defined, a glass register shall be maintained. - c) Generally, no use of snap-off knifes (cutter); exceptions can be possible after conducted risk evaluation (e.g. laboratory) in this case a register has to be maintained. - d) Near finished products during the last processing steps, loose fixing material (e.g. staples) is not permitted.

-- 8) Eating and drinking: - Eating and drinking in the areas production, finished goods warehouse and laboratory is only permitted in control/social rooms (e.g. wet- and dry-end control rooms, assistant social rooms) and other defined rooms; exception: water is permitted in all areas. - b) Food has to be stored in designated fridges/lockers/shelves within the control and social rooms. - c) Facilities for hand washing shall be available in or near control and social rooms; if that is not possible: as second priority rest rooms with sufficient washing facilities have to be used.
+8) Eating and drinking:

+- a) Eating and drinking in the areas production, finished goods warehouse and laboratory is only permitted in control/social rooms (e.g. wet- and dry-end control rooms, assistant social rooms) and other defined rooms; exception: water is permitted in all areas. - b) Food has to be stored in designated fridges/lockers/shelves within the control and social rooms. - c) Facilities for hand washing shall be available in or near control and social rooms; if that is not possible: as second priority rest rooms with sufficient washing facilities have to be used.
 Alternatively, in cases that do not allow any other solution, disinfection facilities shall be installed.
 Details shall be evaluated in hazard analysis and risk assessment. - d) The transport of groceries (e.g. coffee, snacks) within the production and storage areas shall be evaluated in the hazard analysis and risk assessment and accordingly regulated.